Harald-U/iot-nodejs/documents/1-IoT-Starter.md

 The system created a Git Repository for issues and code, a "delivery pipeline", and an Eclipse Orion Web IDE.

-Click on IDE, select the file "package.json":
+Click on Eclipse Orion Web IDE, and in the IDE select the file "package.json":

 ![package.json](images/package-json.png)